Boiler Size Calculator – What Size Boiler Do I Need?

 As the name suggests, this type of boiler provides heat only, rather than heat and hot water like a combi-boiler.
 Heat-only boilers supply the radiators directly via a hot water cylinder.

-Hot water is stored in a separate hot water storage tank and is fed to the system via a cistern tank in the attic.
+Hot water is stored in a separate tank and fed to the system via a cistern tank in the attic.

 Regular boilers are the oldest type of residential boilers and are usually recommended for properties that already use them and those with old pipework.